Russia's war on Ukraine latest news: Moscow orders Kherson retreat | Law-Order

 * Russian President Vladimir Putin will not attend a gathering of leaders from the Group of 20 (G20) nations in person next week but may join virtually, officials from Russia and the host country Indonesia said. * Russia will announce a number of initiatives related to gas cooperation with Turkey and grain exports at the G20 gathering, its foreign ministry said.

-* U.S. President Joe Biden said he expects U.S. aid to Ukraine to continue without interruption despite scepticism expressed by Republicans who appear poised to take control of the U.S. House of Representatives.
-ECONOMY & SANCTIONS
+* U.S. President Joe Biden said he expects U.S. aid to Ukraine to continue without interruption despite scepticism expressed by Republicans who appear poised to take control of the U.S. House of Representatives. * U.S. National security adviser Jake Sullivan said Washington was not pressuring Ukraine to engage in diplomacy with Russia over the war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)